peernova/kestra-client-sdk/go-sdk/docs/ExecutionControllerApiValidateExecutionInputsResponseApiInputAndValue.md

 SetEnabled sets Enabled field to given value.

-### HasEnabled
+### GetIsDefault

-`func (o *ExecutionControllerApiValidateExecutionInputsResponseApiInputAndValue) HasEnabled() bool`
+`func (o *ExecutionControllerApiValidateExecutionInputsResponseApiInputAndValue) GetIsDefault() bool`

+GetIsDefault returns the IsDefault field if non-nil, zero value otherwise.

+### GetIsDefaultOk

+`func (o *ExecutionControllerApiValidateExecutionInputsResponseApiInputAndValue) GetIsDefaultOk() (*bool, bool)`

-HasEnabled returns a boolean if a field has been set.
+GetIsDefaultOk returns a tuple with the IsDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsDefault

+`func (o *ExecutionControllerApiValidateExecutionInputsResponseApiInputAndValue) SetIsDefault(v bool)`

+SetIsDefault sets IsDefault field to given value.

 ### GetErrors